-Well, I am always looking to make improvements in my finances.
+Well, I am always looking to make improvements to my finances.
 I like to think we’re all a work in progress to some extent.
 And, since I no longer have any interest-accruing debt, I have started to dive deeper into credit card rewards.
 I’ve already started to make changes that could end up paying off in a serious way.

 Sign me up!

 I have definitely heard in the past that credit cards can have some hefty signup bonuses, but I never really looked into it too closely – until very recently.
 These bonuses do tend to center around travel benefits, so if you aren’t interested in travel in the slightest, this post may not be for you.

 Now, it’s important to note that if you do consider opening cards in order to take advantage of the signup bonuses, you should 1). have your spending under control, and 2). not have a credit score that is on the verge of preventing you from getting the financing you will soon need, as opening new cards will cause your score to drop a few points.

 Usually, the latter isn’t much to worry about, especially since it will usually only affect your score for a few months – but it’s something to keep in mind.
 That said, I’d like to share some of the specifics of what I’m finding.

 Another thing I want to say right out of the gate is that while signup bonuses are nice, they usually require you to spend a lot of money in a short period of time.
 However, there are strategies that can make doing so feasible for a lot of people.

 For example, the Chase Sapphire cards are typically considered a top pick for signup bonuses.
 And while they are quite generous – 50,000 points, or $500 worth – to actually earn those bonuses, you have to spend $4,000 in the first three months of owning the card.